OutSystems/docs-product/src/building-apps/ui/look-feel/css.md

 1. Styles that Service Studio generates when you use Styles Editor.
 1. Inline style you define in **Attributes** or **Extended Properties**.

+The following video provides an overview of how CSS functions in a browser, with a focus on overriding styles.

+<iframe src="https://player.vimeo.com/video/874775842" width="960" height="540" frameborder="0" allow="autoplay; fullscreen" allowfullscreen="">Video displaying how how CSS functions in a browser, with a focus on overriding styles.</iframe>

 ## Inline CSS

 Define your inline CSS in the **Attributes** section of the **Properties** tab.
 Add the `style` attribute and then enter the CSS rules with quotes (for example, `"background-color: yellow;"`).